A message from our director

 Why focus on politics, policy, and governance?
 Although there has been substantial progress in the development of technical and scientific knowledge about the causes of several environmental problems, the translation of these ideas into politically feasible policy regimes has been a major stumbling block.
 The repeated lessons of these failures underscore the basic point that environmental challenges pose distinctive political and policy challenges that need to be addressed with equal footing to their economic and technical dimensions.
 Therefore, the Center’s agenda is motivated by a core question: why are individuals and organizations not adequately motivated to address many environmental problems, despite the fact that the risks and costs associated with them are substantial and that attractive technical solutions to address them exist?

-The Center hosts eminent faculty located across units such as political science, communications, geography, philosophy, anthropology, environmental and forestry sciences, law, marine affairs, earth and space sciences, and international studies.
+The Center hosts eminent faculty located across units such as political science, communications, geography, philosophy, history, anthropology, environmental and forestry sciences, American Indian studies, law, marine affairs, built environment, earth and space sciences, and international studies.
 These scholars write on subjects such as:

 - Policy & Regulation: Both governmental regulation at the level of cities, states, countries, and global regimes, and new forms of non‐governmental regulations sponsored by non‐governmental actors and business firms.

-- The design of environmental markets such as cap and trade markets as well as eco‐labels which allow consumers to reward environmentally progressive firms.
+- Informational Signals such as eco‐labels that allow consumers to reward environmentally progressive firms.

 The key activities of the Center include: the monthly Duck Family Colloquium Series in Environmental Politics and Governance, the annual Duck Family Graduate Student Conference, and the Duck Family Graduate Fellowship program.
 In 2015, the Center hosted the inaugural Richard B. Wesley Conference on Research Frontiers in Environmental Politics and Governance.
-The 2016 Environmental Politics and Governance conference was hosted by ETH Zurich and other Swiss institutions of higher education near Berne, Switzerland.
-Indiana University, Bloomington, and the 2018 conference will be hosted by Stockholm University.
+The 2016 Environmental Politics and Governance conference was hosted by ETH Zurich, 2017 conference by Indiana University, Bloomington, and the 2018 conference will be hosted by Stockholm University.

 I am grateful to the Department of Political Science and the College of Arts and Sciences for their support.
 Importantly, I am grateful to Susan (who passed away in 2015) and Gary Duck and Richard Wesley who have provided resources to fund our activities.
 Gary and Susan are UW alumni and have generously supported the political science department over several years.
 Susan passed away in December 2015 after a prolonged illness.